Dr Jonathan Phan (MBBS UNSW, FRACGP)

-Bonnie is a full time receptionist at Glebe Medical Centre.
+Bonnie works on a full time basis as Practice Manager at Glebe Medical Centre.
 In her free time, Bonnie enjoys yoga, reading, and spending time with her dogs.
-She is studying nursing at UTS.
+She is studying nursing part-time at UTS.

-Brittany is our newest full-time receptionist at Glebe Medical Centre.
+Brittany is one of our full-time receptionists at Glebe Medical Centre.
 Brittany has completed a Certificate III in Pathology and Medical Administration.

 Henry is studying a Bachelor of Arts full time at the University of Sydney while working part-time as a receptionist at Glebe Medical Centre.
 He is also a technical assistant at RPA’s Respiratory and Sleep Medicine Unit.